 The tenant can only deduct the repairs once the repairs are completed and the landlord has an opportunity to inspect the work to ensure the work was done properly.
 The amount deducted cannot be more than the equivalent of two month’s rental of the tenant’s unit per repair.
 RCW 59.18.100(2).

 Dimension Law Group has experienced attorneys that know the nuances of landlord/tenant and real estate law and are ready to help.
-If you are a landlord, and you have any further questions, please contact our office for a free 10-minute phone consultation.
+If you are a landlord, and you have any further questions, please contact our office to schedule a phone consultation.